CA Final Amendments for Sept/ Nov 2024 ICAI Exams Topic Wise

-Check All the amendments applicable for CA Final May 2024 Attempt
+Check All the amendments for CA Final Sept/Nov 2024 Attempt in Detail

 Amendments in CA Final Advanced Audit & Professional Ethics